mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ### Auction announcement

-A seller's auction announcement declares the auction metadata and initializes the auction by minting its state tokens, placing them along with the auction lot into the auction escrow.
+A seller's auction announcement declares the auction metadata and initializes the auction by minting its metadata token and its state tokens.
+Metadata token goes to the metadata utxo;
+two state tokens go to into the auction escrow along with the auction lot.

 ```mermaid
 flowchart LR